 Chota or dosa (sometimes called dosay) is a sweet Guyanese pancake.
-Unlike American pancakes, it is not light and fluffy but it is somewhat dense, almost like a roti or flatbread.
+Unlike American pancakes, it is not light and fluffy but somewhat dense, almost like a roti or flatbread.
 Serve this dosa recipe sweet or savory.

 Guyanese Chota